 Imagine never having to visit a gas station again.
 That’s what switching to electric gives you.
 No more dealing with messy fuel pumps.
 No more fiddling with cards and cash late at night.
 No more hassles.
-That’s what charging your EV at home gives you – the ultimate in-house comfort and convenience.
+That’s what home charging gives you – the ultimate in-house comfort and convenience.

 For most Americans, driving routines are just that – routine.
 You likely get up in the morning, maybe drop the kids off at school, go to work, run some errands on the way home, and then do it all again the next day.
 The vast majority of electric cars on sale have more than enough range to accommodate all of this activity in a day.

-And when you get home, you can simply plug in your electric car.
+And when you get home, you can simply plug in your EV.
 The best and cheapest time to charge is typically at night, when you’re sleeping.
 Plus, when you get up the next day, you’ll have a full tank of electrons!
 That’s even better than gas.

 Charging at a slower speed overnight is better for your battery than using frequent fast charging at public charging stations.

 Level 3, or DC fast charging stations, bypass your electric car’s power electronics and its inverter to charge the battery at a much higher rate.
 But DC fast charging is like junk food for your car.
 Accelerating the chemical reaction that produces power can make your car’s battery deteriorate a bit more quickly.